An easy subexponential bound for online chain partitioning

+The difference between the proof of Theorem \ref{KThm} and the proofs of Theorems \ref{BKThm} and \ref{valbound} is fundamental.
+In the former relations are \emph{added} to the online poset $P^{\prec}$ to create a new online poset $Q^{\prec}$ with smaller width so that every online chain of $Q$ can be partitioned into $5$ online chains of $P$; then induction is applied.
+In the latter relations are \emph{deleted} from $P^{\prec}$ to form an online poset $Q^{\prec}$ with the same width; this would seem to make it harder to partition $Q$, but paradoxically limits the wrong choices an algorithm can make.

-The First-Fit algorithm is employed in Theorems \ref{BKThm} and \ref{valbound}.
-Perhaps the simplest of all on-line chain partitioning algorithms, First-Fit assigns each new vertex $v_{i}$ to the chain $C_{j}$, with the least index $j\in\mathbb{Z}^+$ such that for all $h<i$ if $v_{h}\in C_{j}$ then $v_{h}$ is comparable to $v_{i}$.
+The simplest online chain partitioning algorithm is First-Fit, which assigns each new vertex $v_{i}$ to the chain $C_{j}$, with the least index $j\in\mathbb{Z}^+$ such that for all $h<i$ if $v_{h}\in C_{j}$ then $v_{h}$ is comparable to $v_{i}$.
 It was observed in \cite{K-Dil} that $\val_{\FF}(\mathcal{P}_{w})=\infty$ (see \cite{K-sur} for details) for any $w>1$.
-The poset used to show this fact contains substructures that will be important to this paper, so we present it here.
+The poset used to show this fact contains substructures that are important to this paper, so we present it.